MatheusFukuyama/OrderSummaryCard/README.md

 ### Useful resources

-- [W3schools](https://www.w3schools.com) - This helped me to remind some of css features.
+- [https://www.w3schools.com](https://www.w3schools.com) - This helped me to remind some of css features.
+- [https://www.w3schools.com](https://www.w3schools.com) - This helped me to teach me how to use landmarks.
+- [https://dequeuniversity.com/rules/axe/4.2/landmark-one-main?application=axeAPI](https://dequeuniversity.com/rules/axe/4.2/landmark-one-main?application=axeAPI) - This site also helped me how to use and the importance landmarks.

 ## Author